narralabs/i18n-ai/README.md

 i18n-ai is a gem that converts your rails locales into different languages automatically.
 Uses the `en.yml` file as base by default and creates accompanying `es.yml`, `it.yml` and others depending on your configuration.

+Currently uses OpenAI (`gpt4o-mini`) to generate the translations but support for other AI models and APIs will be added soon.

 ## Installation

 Simply add to your gemfile: